-The bill amends Minnesota Statutes 2024, section 256B.851, to modify the rates for community first services and supports (CFSS) by establishing a new framework for calculating base wage component values and total wage component values.
-Effective January 1, 2026, and every two years thereafter, the commissioner will establish base wage component values based on the median wage for specific occupational classifications, as published by the Bureau of Labor Statistics.
+This bill amends Minnesota Statutes 2024, section 256B.851, to modify the rates for community first services and supports (CFSS).
+Key changes include the establishment of base wage component values by the commissioner, effective January 1, 2026, and every two years thereafter, using median wages from the Bureau of Labor Statistics.
 The bill also introduces a new subdivision that mandates biennial updates to the competitive workforce factors, ensuring that adjustments are made based on the most recent wage data, with a cap on changes of no more than three percentage points.
+Additionally, the commissioner is required to publish current base wage and total wage component values on the department's website.

 Statutes affected: Introduction: 256B.851